dabokun/corner_maker/README.md

 # How to Compile?
 I've used Visual Studio 2017 C++ Compiler on Windows and OpenCV 3.4.1.
 If you work on the similar environment, please open .sln file, and try to suit the OpenCV's dependencies to your system.
-If not, please refer to [corner_maker.cpp](corner_maker/corner_maker.cpp) and compile it on your own environments.
+If not, please refer to [corner_maker.cpp](corner_maker/corner_maker.cpp) and compile it on your own environments(the first line of include(stdafx.h) might had better to be deleted).

 # Example
 input